Cthompsonlbi/Election-Analysis/README.md

 ### Results of the Automation of Election Analysis

-By reviewing the output screen shots above, we can see that there were 369,711 total votes casted.
-Denver had the largest voter turn out with 306,055 votes followed by Jefferson county and Arapahoe, respectively.
-The winner of the election was Diana DeGette as she managed to capture 272,892 votes for a winning percentage of 73.8%.
-While Charles Casper Stockham and Raymon Anthony Doane finished second and third, respectively.
+By reviewing the output screen shots above, we can easily determine the following:
+* There were 369,711 total votes casted.
+* Denver had the largest voter turn out with 306,055 votes followed by Jefferson county and Arapahoe, respectively.
+* Diana DeGette won the election capturing 272,892 votes for a winning percentage of 73.8%.
+* Charles Casper Stockham and Raymon Anthony Doane finished second and third, respectively.

 ## Election-Audit Summary